World powers to meet in Geneva on Syria

 He made no mention in his statement of Iran, Syria’s main regional ally.

-The United States, Britain and France have accused Iran of helping President Bashar al-Assad’s government to commit atrocities in its campaign to crush the 16-month-old uprising against his rule.
-They have also accused Tehran of covertly developing atomic weapons, a charge Iran denies.
+The United States, Britain and France had objected to any Iranian participation due to stalled talks on Tehran’s nuclear program.
+They have accused Iran of helping President Bashar al-Assad’s government to commit atrocities in its campaign to crush the 16-month0old uprising against his rule.

 Annan said the aim of the one-day talks was to identify measures to secure full implementation of his stalled six-point peace plan and Security Council resolutions, including an immediate halt to all violence.